sjanulonoks/provision/examples/5min-drp/README.txt

 WHAT HAPPENS?
 -------------

-1.  set PATH to include 5min-drp/bin
+1.  set PATH to include the ./bin directory for DRP and terraform/etc.
-2.  install terraform locally in your 5min-drp/bin directory
+2.  install terraform locally in your ./bin directory
 3.  install the secrets to the terraform vars.tf file
 4.  create SSH keys for DRP endpoint and nodes
 5.  inject the SSH keys in to packet.net Project
-6.  build the DRP Endpoint server in packet.net (on centos-7)
+6.  build the DRP Endpoint server in packet.net
+    (on centos-7, configurable, see vars.tf)
-7.  install DRP locally in 5min-drp/bin for 'drpcli' control
+7.  install DRP locally in ./bin for 'drpcli' control
 8.  install DRP on the remote endpoint
-9.  configure content and services on DPR   [NOTE: CONTENT]
+9.  configure content and services on DRP   [SEE NOTE: CONTENT]
-10. set the DRP endpoint IP address to terraform 'drp-nodes.tf'
+10. set the DRP endpoint IP address to terraform 'drp-machines.tf'
-11. kick over "N" number of nodes to provision against the new DRP endpoint
+11. kick over "N" number of machines to provision against the new DRP endpoint